lmparppei/Beat/README.md

 * Set colors for scene headings, synopses and sections by typing `[[COLOR RED]]` (or any other common color) after the heading.
 This is an experimental feature for now, and has some unfortunate bugs with undoing.
 * Small visual bug fixes

-**Note:** This repository follows my development and usually DOES NOT match the released versions.
+**Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!

 ## Future

 ### State of development

-Beat is under active development when I have the time or desperately need a new feature myself.
+Beat is under active development when I have the time -- or rather, desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.

-The app is now pretty stable and has remained very minimalistic since its inception.
+The app is finally pretty stable and has remained very minimalistic.
 Outline card view was be the biggest new feature since version 1.0.3.

 Some future considerations: